josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 ---

-## What The Crack Is Now
+## What The Craic Is Now

 Anguilla is a British Overseas Territory.

-The Governor represents the Crown and is the constitutional head of state.
+The monarch is head of state and is represented by the Governor.
 Anguilla also has its own elected local government, including a Premier, Executive Council, and House of Assembly.

 In ordinary terms: